ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 15. [Greedy Algorithms]
     - [Jump Game - I and II]
 16. [Others]
-    - [Tips and Tricks (Multiply takes time, Use string to chararrray instead of charat)]
     - [Square root decomposition]
     - [Segment trees]
     - [Priority Queues and Comparators]